-Cyber Crime V/S Cyber Security: What will you choose?
+Cyber Crime V/S Cyber Security

 It’s not very uncommon for young people and teenagers to get involved in cyber-criminal activities at an early age.
 Without realizing the consequences of their actions, some do it for fun – but guess what, the penalties can unimaginably be severe.
 Cybercrime is not a victimless crime and is taken tremendously seriously by law enforcement.
 When minors turn out to be involved in cyber-crime, they often have owned an array of skills that could also be worked to a positive use.
 For instance, skills in gaming, computer programming, coding, cyber-security or anything related to IT are in fact in high demand and there are several professional careers & opportunities available to anyone with IT talent and an interest in these specific areas.